All Episodes

 You got AOC.

-You got Pete Buttigieg.
+You got Pete Buddha Judge.

 You got everybody out there.

-They want to now, Kathy Hochul, the governor of New York.
+They want to now, Kathy Hochl, the governor of New York, and they want to ban gas stoves.

-Who's gonna pay for all of this?
+Who's going to pay for all of this?

-They don't know why.
+The FAA, they don't know why.

-Was it a a hacking?
+Was it a hacking?

-Was it a comp computer glitch?
+Was it a computer glitch?

 And meanwhile, they lecture every American about, you know, carbon emissions, carbon emissions.

-Well, your government, you have paid for uh a fleet of close to a thousand jets and helicopters that they all use on a regular basis.
+Well, your government, you have paid for a fleet of close to a thousand jets and helicopters that they all use on a regular basis.

-If you look through all the varying times, now now they want to ban gas stoves.
+If you look through all the varying times, now they want to ban gas stoves.

 Are you kidding me?

-In fluorescent light bulbs?
+And fluorescent light bulbs?

-I mean, you this this is insanity to me.
+I mean, this is insanity to me.

 Listen to this.

-First of all, any hint of what the root cause was of this outage.
+First of all, any hint of what the root cause was of this outage?

-Well, now that uh the system is up and running, our primary focus is to determine that root cause, and I've directed FAA to figure out uh exactly how this happened.
+Well, now that the system is up and running, our primary focus is to determine that root cause.

 This is an incredibly complex system.

-Uh so uh uh glitches or complications uh happen all the time, but we can't allow them to uh uh ever lead to this level of disruption, and we won't ever allow them to lead to a safety problem.
+So glitches or complications happen all the time, but we can't allow them to ever lead to this level of disruption.

 Listen.

-The science is showing us that having a gas stove in a small apartment, especially with bad ventilation, it's like having an a car idling there.
+The science is showing us that having a gas stove in a small apartment, especially with bad ventilation, it's like having a car idling there.

-Oh, great science over there at fake news CNN.
+Oh, great science over there at Fake News CNN.

 In the meantime, you're paying record amounts of money to fly with the worst service that we've ever had.

-Uh, have you looked at the price of eggs recently?
+Have you looked at the price of eggs recently?

-I paid ten bucks.
+I paid $10.

 It's unbelievable.